Robert A. Bortner, Jr., Sharpsville, PA

-SHARPSVILLE, Pennsylvania (MyValleyTributes) – Robert A. Bortner, Jr., 62, of Sharpsville passed away expectedly early Monday morning January 2, 2023 in Sharon Regional Medical Center, Sharon.
+SHARPSVILLE, Pennsylvania (MyValleyTributes) – Robert A. Bortner, Jr., 62, of Sharpsville passed away unexpectedly early Monday morning, January 2, 2023 in Sharon Regional Medical Center, Sharon.

 Bob was born on Christmas Day December 25, 1960 in Sharon, a son of Robert and Joyce (McCracken) Bortner who survive him.